 Chris Hawkes (Chair) has enjoyed a busy management career, mainly in the agriculture and fast-moving consumer goods markets.
 For the last five years, Chris has been on the Board, and is now current Chair, of Kaiteriteri Recreation Reserve.
 He became a BWST trustee and chair 2019.

 Maurice Woodhouse (Treasurer) has had a long career in the accounting industry and was a founding partner of one of Nelson’s most respected accountancy firms, RWCA.
 Maurice became a BWST trustee in 2017.

 Christine Hemi has served in leadership roles with Ngati Kuia, a recognised Nelson Region iwi, including as a current trustee.
 Chris represents Ngati Kuia on the BWST board and has been a Sanctuary Trustee since 2006.

 Paul Russell is a civil engineer experienced in managing and administering construction contracts.
 He spent several years training project managers and has managed a large consulting office and mentored staff for more than ten years.
 Paul joined the Trust in 2014.

 Debbie Armatage has a background that includes many years of marketing management as well as journalism and public relations management and is now a marketing consultant.
 A volunteer since 2017, Debbie became a Sanctuary Trustee in 2019.

 Mike Elson Brown

-Mike is a client manager with Perpetual Guardian.
-He provides specialist advice in Wills, Trusts and Powers of Attorney.
+Mike is a trust and estate practitioner, providing specialist advice in wills, trusts and powers of attorney.
 Mike joined the BWST as a Trustee in August 2016, stepped down in April 2019 and re-joined the Trust in September 2019.